 - 1. All 4-H/FFA General Rules apply. - 2.
 To be eligible to compete in the Pets division, an exhibitor must be enrolled in the Pets project in 4-H Online by May 1. - 3.
-Small pets must be described through Fair Entry by July 8th.
+Small pets must be described through Fair Entry by July 7th.
 Descriptions will include specie, breed, sex, name and special markings. - 4.
-The Pet Show will be held Friday, July 26 at 1:00p.m. at the south end of the 4-H Building. - 5.
+The Pet Show will be held Tuesday, July 22 at 8:00a.m. in the Poultry/Rabbit Barn. - 5.
 Exhibits are to be in place 30 minutes before the show and are released by superintendent following judging.
 Exhibitors should register their exhibits with the superintendent. - 6.
 Pet Division is not eligible for the State Fair. - 7.
 Only cats and other small pets are allowed to be exhibited.
-If a pet is eligible to be exhibited in another division and class of the 4-H and FFA Department, it must be exhibited there and not the Cats and Other Pets Division.
+If a pet is eligible to be exhibited in another division and class of the 4-H and FFA Department, it must be exhibited there and not the Pets Division.
 The superintendent will determine what constitutes an appropriate small pet. - 8.
 Cats (and other appropriate pets) must have proof of rabies and combination distemper and feline leukemia vaccinations signed by veterinarian.
 Present proof to superintendent when registering for show. - 9.
 A Grand Champion and Reserve Grand Champion Pet will be selected for Junior Exhibitors as well as for Senior Exhibitors.

-Class 100 Pet - Junior Exhibitor
+Class 100.
+Pet - Junior Exhibitor Class 101.

-Class 101.
 Pet - Senior Exhibitor